dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

 * Teradata Vantage

 :::note
-Note that there many unofficial dialects, such as [DuckDB](https://duckdb.org/).
+Note that there are many unofficial dialects, such as [DuckDB](https://duckdb.org/).
 :::

 ## Setup Guide